soda-mpc/soda-contracts/README.md

 This step generates a new private key and account.

-* Script: The system provides a script (gen_account) written in both Python and JavaScript to facilitate the generation of user accounts.
+* Script: The script named gen_account, available in both Python and JavaScript, is provided to facilitate the generation of user accounts.

 * Execution: To execute the script, navigate to the main directory (Devnet) and run the appropriate command depending on the language choice: